jnvshubham7/ChatsApp/README.md

 # ChatsApp

-ChatsApp is a messaging Android application that allows users to connect, share stories, send photos, engage in group chats, and express themselves with emojis.
+ChatsApp is a messaging Android application that allows users to connect, share stories, send photos, and engage in one-on-one chats.
 The app is currently available on the Mi App Store and has gained popularity with over 105+ users.

 <h2 align="center">
   <a href="https://global.app.mi.com/details?lo=IN&la=en_US&id=com.example.chatsapp" style="display: inline-block;">Deploy Link - ChatsApp</a>
 </h2>

 ## Screenshots
 <p float="left">